bluespacestudio/21Goals/README.md

-# GoalJack - Fantasy Football Reimagined
+# 21Goals - Fantasy Football Reimagined

 A modern fantasy football web app where you pick 4 Premier League players and track their combined goals to reach the target of 21 goals.